 If slow transit is not present, the patient may have pelvic floor dysfunction (dyssynergic defecation), which may respond to pelvic floor exercises or biofeedback.[19]
 The rationale for biofeedback treatment is based on the observation that inappropriate (paradoxical) contraction or a failed relaxation of the puborectal muscle and of the external anal sphincter often occurs during attempts to defecate and is considered a form of maladaptive learning.[20]
 Although additional long-term studies are required, the available evidence indicates that biofeedback training provides a significantly higher probability of successful outcome in treatment of functional constipation and functional fecal incontinence than does standard medical care.[21][22]
 Biofeedback and behavioral changes may also be helpful in children.

-Individuals who report daily physical activity have roughly half the risk for constipation, compared with those who are least active.
-When higher levels of both activity and fiber intake are paired, the risk for constipation drops roughly 70%, compared with that of individuals who are least active and eat the least fiber.[20]
+The prevalence of constipation is significantly lower among individuals who report daily physical activity.
+When higher levels of both activity and fiber intake are paired, the risk for constipation drops roughly 70%, compared with that of individuals who are least active and eat the least fiber.[23]

 Severe constipation may require a multidimensional approach that includes manual disimpaction or possibly even surgery.
 Surgery typically includes subtotal colectomy with ileorectal anastomosis and has strict qualification requirements.

-Constipation is common in developed countries.
-According to most estimates, 20% of North Americans are affected, which is similar to the percentage of people affected in other Westernized cultures.[7][21]
 The most common association is with a low-fiber diet.
 Fiber is found only in plant-derived foods such as beans, vegetables, fruits, and whole grains and is absent in meat, dairy products, and eggs.
-The average daily fiber intake for Americans age 2 years and older is 16 g; established recommendations range from 19-38 g per day.[22][23]
-In countries where traditional diets are higher in fiber, constipation is less common.
-Then, when a lower-fiber, Western diet is adopted, constipation prevalence increases.[24][25]
+The average daily fiber intake for Americans age 2 years and older is 16 g; established recommendations range from 19 to 38 g per day.[25][26]
+In countries where traditional diets are higher in fiber, constipation is uncommon.
+When individuals in these countries adopt a lower-fiber, Western-style diet, constipation prevalence increases.[27][28]

 The following considerations are most important in preventing or alleviating constipation: